 |Statistics / Computer Science||

-Students are required to sign up for either research or teaching practica each quarter of enrollment.
-Below is a description of the practica requirements for quantitative marketing students.
+Students are required to sign up for either research or teaching practicum each quarter of enrollment.
+Below is a description of the practicum requirements for quantitative marketing students.

 Year 1: Regularly attend and participate in the Marketing and Work-in-Progress (WIP) seminars.
 Work with a different marketing faculty in autumn, winter, and spring quarters for initial research exposure.

 Years 2 – 5: Attend and participate in the Marketing and WIP seminars.
-Attendance is required.
-Students should submit a review of one presented paper per quarter to the faculty member organizing the Marketing seminar.
+Attendance is required for all Marketing Seminars designated as Combined or Quantitative, and recommended for the seminars designated as Behavioral.
 Continue research work with faculty of student’s choice.
-Students are also encouraged to take the visiting quantitative seminar speaker to lunch after the Marketing seminar.
+Students are also encouraged to take the visiting Quantitative/Combined seminar speaker to lunch after the Marketing seminar.

-Years 3 - 5: Recommended that students enroll in MGTECON 628: Reading Group in Industrial Organization and attend and participate in the weekly “Structural Lunch.”
+Years 3 - 5: Recommended that students enroll in MGTECON 628: Reading Group in Industrial Organization and attend and participate in the weekly “IO Lunch.”

 IV.
 Summer Research Papers

 Students will submit the first-year paper by the end of the autumn quarter in the second year.
 The first-year paper will be presented to the faculty early in the winter quarter of the second year.
 The primary goal of the first-year paper is to give students the experience of going through the entire process of a research piece, including data analysis.
 This is also the time to learn programming and to start thinking about working with data.
 The paper can be an extension of a published piece or a work-in-progress.
 Students are expected to work closely with faculty on the research.
 It is typical that the first-year summer paper is related to an extension of research conducted by one of the Stanford GSB marketing faculty, due to the ready availability of data.
 There is no expectation that the research is publishable.
 The key objective is learning the “art of research”.